You can still get emergency help even if your phone is locked -- here's how

 •See All

-Discuss: You can still get emergency help even if your phone is locked -- here's how
+Discuss: You can still get emergency help when your phone is locked -- here's how

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.